-A survey sheds light on the dangers of cycling.
+A survey sheds light on cycling accident rates.

-A new survey from finder.com.au, provides evidence showing just how dangerous cycling can be.
+A new survey from finder.com.au, show that we should remain careful on the roads, as both drivers and cyclists.
 Almost half of all surveyed drivers (40%) report having an accident or a near miss with a cyclist.
 In addition, statistics show that 156 cyclists have died on Australian roads since 2013.

 Australians are aware and concerned about bike safety

 finder’s survey indicates that most Australians are well aware of the risks.
-Approximately three-quarters (73%) of respondents agree that the roads are “too dangerous” for cyclists.
-Additionally, 60% of respondents believe cyclists should have compulsory insurance in order to ride.
+60% of respondents believe cyclists should have compulsory insurance in order to ride.

-Who’s most likely to have an accident involving a cyclist?
+Who’s thinks they are most likely have an accident involving a cyclist?

 Queenslanders are the most likely to report accidents or near misses with cyclists.
 A staggering 79% of respondents state that the roads are just too dangerous for bikes.
 Residents of this state are also the most in favour of seeing more bike paths and the most strongly in favour of mandatory registration and insurance for road cyclists, with 68% being in favour of the idea.